tfennelly/jenkins-js-samples/step-04-externalize-libs/HOW-IT-WORKS.md

 ```

 The above instruction tells [jenkins-js-builder] to create seperate adjunct based bundles for these dependencies
-and to add them to the plugin archive. [jenkins-js-builder] does some magic (with [jenkins-js-modules]) that results
+and to add them to the plugin archive. [jenkins-js-builder] does some magic (with [jenkins-js-modules]) that results in
 these dependency bundles being created in a way that if (e.g.) another plugin has also externalized the same dependency
 (version compatibility info below) then it will only be loaded once at runtime e.g. if a "compatible" version of the
 same NPM dependency was already loaded by [jenkins-js-modules] then it will not be loaded again.